 I clean her cage daily and give her a treat while doing so.

-I pet her in her cage but only if she comes to me, and I just treat her with the same respect that I would treat you or any other animal.
+I pet her in her cage but only if she comes to me, and I just treat her with the same respect that I would treat any other animal.

 If she’s not in the mood.

 I leave her alone.

 If she is in the mood to cuddle, I show her attention (when I have the time of course).

 It’s straightforward in all honesty and doesn’t take much to pick up on the signs your chinchilla is sending you.

 Chinchillas will rarely show any aggression so don’t take this section of this post in a fashion that worries you.

 However, your chinchilla may show you signs that’s it’s 100% a bad idea to attempt to cuddle.

 If your chinchilla is shaking in fear or is continually trying to hide or get away from you, it’s time to start rethinking your strategy.